chaiexe/TryHackMe-Write-ups/Red-Team/OWASP-Top-10-2021/03-Injection/Readme.md

 <p align="center">+++++++++</p>

-**Injections** happen when an adversary is able to submit malicious input into a web application, causing the application to execute unintended commands.
+**Injection** is a web application vulnerability that happens when an adversary is able to submit malicious input into a web application, causing the application to execute unintended commands.
 The result often leads to unauthorized access, data exposure, or full system compromise.

 **Examples:**
 - **SQL Injections:** These occur when a web application allows user-controlled input to be included in a database query without proper validation.
 An adversary can inject malicious SQL code to view, modify, or delete data they shouldn’t have access to (e.g., account credentials or sensitive personal information).